dark-nova/wings-of-vaivora/docs/SETTINGS.md

     - Cannot "promote" past "Authorized"; and cannot "demote" under none.
     - Note: Cannot set the "Boss" [Role][role] using this shortcut command.

-+ talt
++ <talt>
-    - This <subcommand> can only be "talt".
+    - This can be "talt" or "contribution".
 Allows manipulation of Talt guild records.

 + <talt-value>
     - A number.
 The amount to use for `talt`.
 20 points = 1 talt

 + [<talt-unit>]
     - (optional) Sets the unit to use.
 20 points = 1 Talt.
-By default, Talt will be used if omitted.
+By default, "points" will be used if omitted.
     - Options:
         * "points": shown in-game
-        * "talt": the default
+        * "talt": the Talt item
     - Note: the Guild UI in-game always uses points.

 + guild